planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Failure:** Stopped by an obstacle or triggered trap.
 > -   **Twists:** *Delay, drop item, cause a hazard, reveal location, etc.*

-Fast creatures or vehicles have a Speed higher than one, meaning they may Move more than one Zone in a Round.
-If a fast mover faces multiple Checks along their path, they may use Split Actions to overcome them.
-Slow movers have fractional speeds (1/2, etc.) and take two Moves or more to cross a single Zone.
+Fast creatures or vehicles with a higher Speed can Move that many Zones in a Round.
+If they face multiple obstacles along their path, add up the Difficulties – on a failure you can use their Score to see how far they got.
+Slow movers with fractional speeds (1/2, etc.) take two Moves or more to cross a single Zone.

 - **Obstacles** like walls, rivers, brambles, etc. hinder movement into the Zone.
 For example, you must hurdle a broken wall to enter.
 These usually provide Cover to those who cross them.
 - **Climbing** lets one enter Zones that extend up or down, like cliffs, pits, or large vehicle/creatures.
 Very large creatures or vehicles may present their own Zone(s) to climb, making it possible for the bold to deal with riders, find entry ports, etc. Difficulty is the large creature’s POISE or vehicle’s max Speed.